hjorslev/awesome-stars/README.md

 ## PHP

+- [LycheeOrg/Lychee](https://github.com/LycheeOrg/Lychee) - A great looking and easy-to-use photo-management-system you can run on your server, to manage and share photos.
+- [electerious/Lychee](https://github.com/electerious/Lychee) - A great looking and easy-to-use photo-management-system you can run on your server, to manage and share photos.
 - [getkirby/kirby](https://github.com/getkirby/kirby) - Kirby's core application folder
 - [picocms/Pico](https://github.com/picocms/Pico) - Pico is a stupidly simple, blazing fast, flat file CMS.
 - [typemill/typemill](https://github.com/typemill/typemill) - TYPEMILL is a simple and lightweight Flat-File-CMS for authors and publishers.